kallangerard/kallangerard.github.io/content/posts/how-to-use-traefik-2-with-home-assistant.md

 Traefik will call Let’s Encrypt and receive a token, and then create a TXT record derived from that token and your account key with your dns provider at \_acme-challenge.<YOUR_DOMAIN>.
 Traefik will then check the DNS record for your domain until the token resolves.
 Afterwards Let’s Encrypt will validate the DNS on it's end and hand over a certificate to Traefik.

-I'm manually specifying the DNS servers to check the TXT record with `certificatesresolvers.cloudflare.acme.dnschallenge.resolvers` because my internal DNS would interfer with the check.
+I'm manually specifying the DNS servers to check the TXT record with `certificatesresolvers.cloudflare.acme.dnschallenge.resolvers` because my internal DNS would interfer with this check.

 Traefik will then take that certificate and store it permanently in the location defined in `certificatesresolvers.cloudflare.acme.storage`.

 The main advantage here is, unlike a HTTP challenge, your Traefik instance does not need to be reachable from the internet at all.
 As long as it can make an outgoing connection to your DNS provider and Let's Encrypt you're good to keep your services behind a VPN and firewall at all times.

-Finally we're defining the resolvers TODO: Describe resolvers

 ## Redirecting HTTP to HTTPS (optional)

+Traefik is comprised of entrypoints, routers, middleware and services.
+We create a http router rule, arbitrarily named `redirs`, to listen on the web entrypoint (port 80), with a regex expression that applies to _all_ host names.
+So effectively every HTTP client request that hits Traefik on port 80 will be handled by this router.

+_Backticks ` are required to define a host rule, not single quotes '_

 ```yaml
 labels: